Code-routing: a new attack on position verification: Introduction

 where

+We note here that $\alpha$ and $\beta$ are arbitrary functions; they appear because Alice may locally manipulate her input strings before beginning a protocol.
+We refer to application of these functions as \emph{pre-processing}.

-This connection to complexity theory is also constructive: an algorithm for computing $f$ can be turned into a non-local computation using $2^{O(\text{SPACE}_{(2)}(f))}$ entanglement, and a non-local computation in the garden-hose model can be turned into an algorithm for computing $f$, with memory cost given by $\log GH(f)$.
+This connection between the garden-hose model and complexity theory is also constructive: an algorithm for computing $f$ can be turned into a non-local computation using $2^{O(\text{SPACE}_{(2)}(f))}$ entanglement, and a non-local computation in the garden-hose model can be turned into an algorithm for computing $f$, with memory cost given by $\log GH(f)$.
 This connection also suggests proving strong lower bounds on entanglement in $f$-routing should be challenging, as we would obtain lower bounds on space complexity as a consequence.

-Concretely, define the complexity class $\L_{(2)}$ according to
+The class of functions that can be implemented efficiently using the garden hose protocol is related to $L$, those functions that can be computed in log-space.
+However, the appearance of pre-processing means the efficiently computable functions are instead given by the class $\L_{(2)}$, defined as follows,

-This is the class of functions for which we can complete the $f$-routing task non-locally using polynomial entanglement.
-We can analogously define the class $\P_{(2)}$, polynomial time when allowing pre-processing.
-Given a function $f\in P_{(2)}$, if one showed $f$ requires super-polynomial entanglement, then we would learn that $\L_{(2)} \subsetneq P_{(2)}$, and consequently $\L\subsetneq P$.
+Note that here $L$ denotes the class of functions computable in space logarithmic in $n$, the length of the strings $x$ and $y$ (not the length of $\alpha(x)$ and $\beta(y)$).
+This is the class of functions for which we can complete the $f$-routing task non-locally using polynomial entanglement within the garden-hose protocol.
+We can analogously define the class $\P_{(2)}$, polynomial time when allowing pre-processing,

+where the $P$ inside the definition refers to functions with runtime polynomial in $n$, the length of $x$ and $y$.
+One consequence of the garden-hose protocol's connection to complexity theory is that certain explicit entanglement lower bounds are expected to be hard to prove.
+For example, given a function $f\in P_{(2)}$, if one showed $f$ requires super-polynomial entanglement, then we would learn that $\L_{(2)} \subsetneq P_{(2)}$.
+Since from the definitions above $L=P$ implies $L_{(2)}= P_{(2)}$, we have that $\L_{(2)} \subsetneq P_{(2)}$ implies $L\subsetneq P$.
+Proving that $L\subsetneq P$ however is a longstanding and difficult problem in computer science.

-Recently, a relationship between position-based cryptography and quantum gravity has been highlighted \cite{may2019quantum}.
-As we discuss further in an upcoming paper \cite{cree2022complexity}, in that context there is a tentative expectation coming from the quantum gravity side that entanglement cost in non-local computation should be related to the complexity of the corresponding local computation.
+Recently, a relationship between position-based cryptography and quantum gravity has been highlighted \cite{may2019quantum, may2020holographic}.
+As we discuss further in \cite{may2022complexity}, in that context there is a tentative expectation coming from the quantum gravity side that entanglement cost in non-local computation should be related to the complexity of the corresponding local computation.
 From this perspective, the complexity-entanglement relationship exhibited in the garden-hose protocol is especially interesting, and we were motivated to further study $f$-routing and its relationship to complexity due to that connection.